 Doing business with Europe has changed.
 You need to follow new rules on exports, imports, tariffs, data and hiring.

-You can also use the Brexit checker to get a personalised list of actions.
+You can also use the Brexit checker to get a list of actions specific to your needs.

 £20 million SME Brexit Support Fund

 The £20 million SME Brexit Support Fund provides support to small businesses.
 It helps them to adjust to new customs procedures, rules of origin, and VAT rules when trading with the EU.